calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 ---

-## 10. Next Steps and TC Terminal Validation
+## 11. Next Steps and TC Terminal Validation

-### 10.1 Scope submitted for validation
+### 11.1 Scope submitted for validation

 This document submits the following elements to the validation of the **CNA TC Terminal**:

-1. **The principle** of the seven evolution themes exposed (§2 to §8) and the overall consistency of the work stream (versions 3.0.0 for Reader / Card / Calypso Card, 1.0.0 for Definitions, 2.0.0 for Legacy SAM / Generic Card / Storage Card).
+1. **The principle** of the eight evolution themes exposed (§2 to §9) and the overall consistency of the work stream (versions 3.0.0 for Reader / Card / Calypso Card, 1.0.0 for Definitions, 2.0.0 for Legacy SAM / Generic Card / Storage Card).
 2. **The design choices** documented in the "Rationale" sections of each theme — in particular:
     - the explicit multi-channel model relying on the `SmartCard(Spi)` as named target (§2.5);
     - the duration bounding carried both at the APDU level and at the Calypso session level, with filtering by `csnMin` threshold (§3.4);